Daylight (Taylor Swift song): Release and live performances

 Lover was released via Republic Records on August 23, 2019; "Daylight" is track number 18 and the closing track.
 Upon release of Lover, "Daylight" peaked at number 70 on the ARIA Singles Chart in Australia, number 87 on the Canadian Hot 100, and number 89 on the US Billboard Hot 100.
-The song has been certified platinum in Australia and Brazil, gold in New Zealand, and silver in the United Kingdom.
+The song has been certified platinum in Australia, Brazil, and New Zealand and silver in the United Kingdom.

 Swift performed an acoustic version of "Daylight" on a grand piano at the one-off concert City of Lover at the Olympia in Paris, France, on September 9, 2019.
 The performance was recorded and aired as part of a live special on American Broadcasting Company (ABC) on May 17, 2020, and was made available on music streaming services the following day.
 It was later released as part of the live album Lover (Live from Paris) in 2023.

 Swift performed "Daylight" live four times on the Eras Tour.
 On June 24, 2023, she sang it on piano at the Minneapolis concert, after having learned about a fan asking her on Twitter to perform it in honor of her late brother.
 In 2024, she performed "Daylight" as part of mashups with her other songs on three stops: with "Come Back...
-Be Here" in Melbourne, Australia, on February 18, with 'Tis the Damn Season" in Edinburgh, Scotland, on June 7, and with "This Is Me Trying" in Miami, Florida, on October 18.
+Be Here" in Melbourne, Australia, on February 18; with 'Tis the Damn Season" in Edinburgh, Scotland, on June 7; and with "This Is Me Trying" in Miami, Florida, on October 18.